 Est. a commission to settle outstanding border issues between the U.S. & Canada

 Est. a commission to resolve American losses in British ship seizures & Loyalist losses during the American Revolution

 How Did the issue of States' Rights Arise at this time?

-On the given index card, Identify one way in which Adams ignored Washington's warnings.
+Discuss with a partner, Identify one way in which Adams ignored Washington's warnings.